Setup Guide · RAY-L v0.6

 Note the model folder path

-Two models are required.
-Place them in the correct subfolders inside your ComfyUI models directory.
+Two models are required for SDXL.
+For Flux.1 dev, additional models are needed — see section 07.
+Place all files in the correct subfolders inside your ComfyUI models directory.

 Checkpoint — Juggernaut XL Ragnarok